miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 of getting a tighter grip on the reins of all my JavaScript and CSS which I have not been systematic enough about controlling during the development of this app, and I'm starting to get collision and race conditions.

+## Understanding Execution Paths in a Framework-Like System

 So, step 1: a top-down understanding of execution paths.
 And that starts with the "view-source" HTML page-load.
 And that starts with the imports that get